Ja'Len Embry: North America

 In the spring of 2019, Embry received an invitation to the Houston Texans' rookie mini-camp, but was subsequently not signed to a contract.
 In 2020, he was signed by the Aviators of The Spring League, a scouting and developmental league.
 He lost to the Generals in the finals with the Aviators.
 Embry returned to the Aviators for the 2021 season.

-In the 2022 USFL Draft, Embry was selected as the 28th cornerback in the eleventh round by the New Orleans Breakers.
+In the 2022 USFL draft, Embry was selected as the 28th cornerback in the eleventh round by the New Orleans Breakers.
 Embry struggled with injuries and was released after the first day of play on April 19.

 Europe

 In June 2022, Embry was signed by the Frankfurt Galaxy before the second week of play in the European League of Football (ELF).
 Embry was considered there as a slot corner.
 He played frequently as a safety with the Galaxy and led his team with a total of four interceptions.
 With a record of eight wins to four losses, Galaxy finished third in the Central Conference and missed the playoffs.

 In December 2022, the Raiders Tirol announced the signing of Embry for the 2023 ELF season.
+On April 4, 2023, the Raiders released him due to an option clause and the Montreal Alouettes announcing his signing.

+Canada

+In early May 2023, Embry accepted an offer from the Montreal Alouettes of the Canadian Football League (CFL).
+On June 3, he was released as part of the final roster cuts before the start of the season.

+Return to Europe

+Almost three weeks after being released from the Alouettes, Embry was signed again by the Raiders Tirol, which meant that he was active from the fourth game week of the ELF season.